-NEWSFLASH: The National Cross Country Championships 2022 is a wrap.
-It will be back at Parliament Hill in 2025!
+NEWSFLASH: The 2025 English National Cross Country Championships at Parliament Hill is a wrap!

-In the meantime check out our ATHLETICS section here for events coming up in or around London.
-Including the Night of the 10k PBs, the London Marathon and London Diamond League.
+And in the meantime visit our ATHLETICS section here for events coming up in or around London.

 With the London skyline as the breathtaking backdrop and thousands of athletes taking part Hampstead Heath is the place to be for one of the biggest dates on the athletics calendar.
 The English National Cross Country Championships at Parliament Hill.

-A total of 8,000 athletes are entered.
+The Championships take place on Saturday 22 February and a total of 8,000 athletes are expected to be entered.
 Races start at 11am with the senior races at 1.35pm (W) and 3pm (M).
 See below for the full timetable.
+And check out the live stream below if you aren’t to be on the Heath to see the action unfold in the flesh.

 The National was first hosted at Parliament Hill in the 1950s since when the course has become known as the ‘home of English cross country’.
 The famous uphill start makes for compelling viewing as a sea of athletes jockey for position on one of the toughest courses in the country.